 Passenger pick-up and drop-off at the airport

 Drivers may utilise the signed “No Parking” pick-up and drop-off zones at the front of the Arrivals and Departures Terminals for loading and unloading passengers and bags.
-Please note, as per State Government regulatory requirements, vehicles are not permitted to remain in these zones for more than 2 minutes and the driver must remain within 3 metres of the vehicle.
+Drivers must remain with their vehicle at all times.
 Infringements may be issued to offenders for non-compliance.
-For pick-up, please ensure passengers are ready and waiting to be loaded prior to stopping.

 Inappropriate comments, jokes and pranks